gogins/csound-extended/playpen/README.md

 other composition software is needed to generate a score that is then sent to Csound or some other synthesizer for rendering.

-The playpen can edit and automatically render pieces written in Python, Csound, HTML5, or Javascript.
-By writing a little extra Python code, pieces can be written in any programming language.

 ## Getting Started

 Install the following software requirements, each according to its own